 On Second Day Kukur Tihar is celebrated, whereas in Kukur means Dog is worshipped for their loyalty towards human beings.
 They are praised and treated with a feast.
 Third-Day is Gai Tihar & Laxmi Puja, in which gai means Cow is worshipped, and also the Goddess of wealth, Laxmi.
 The cow is also a source of livelihood and consumption; this is more like showing gratitude towards the cow.

 Fouth day is Goru Tihar & Mha Puja.
-Ox is honoured and the Mha Puja is usually performed by the Newar community.
+Ox is honoured and the Maha Puja is usually performed by the Newar community.
 It means Self-Worshipping for a day.
 On this day, Bhailo (Cultural Program during Tihar Festival) is organised.
 The girls visit each house in the neighborhood and the host offers money and sweets in return.
 Boys play Deusi by visiting the neighborhood like Bhailo played by girls.
 As a ritual, the boy chants a story about the Tihar festival and sings a song supported by a group of people as a chorus.

 The fifth Day is Bhai Tika, wherein Brothers and Sisters honour each other.
 They exchange gifts and money offering Tika on each other’s forehead.
 Like the Yamuna worshiped Yama, similarly, sisters do puja of their brothers and pray for the longevity, and prosperity of their brother’s age and wealth.
-They circle brother with mustard oil, flowers, and Dubo ( Cynodon Dactylon).
+They circle brother with mustard oil, flowers, and Dubo (Cynodon Dactylon).
 As per the myth, Yamuna asked Yama not to leave till the oil, Makhamali flowers, and dubo gets dried, but with time changing, every person performs rituals as per their own will.
 This is how Diwali or Tihar is done in West Bengal.

 If any time, you feel to celebrate a different kind of Diwali, do visit these regions to celebrate Tihar and learn about their culture.